-📖 The weekly intergenerational Bible study via Zoom usually takes place on Thursdays at 7:30 PM.
-It is on a summer break and will resume in September.
+📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

-We had our first meeting of the 50+ Club for the fall season this past Tuesday (October 21st), with 17 “mature” participants in attendance.
+We had our first meeting of the 50+ Club for the fall season on October 21st, with 17 “mature” participants in attendance.
 My assessment: everyone enjoyed the refreshments, had fun, was encouraged by an inspiring talk by Nicky Gumbel (a follow-up to ALPHA), met some new members, learned to “Think Fast,” and shared ideas for future gatherings (scheduled for the third Tuesday of each month).

 I normally send this update only to those who have attended, but I’ve asked to include it in the next general mail-out of What’s Happening at St. Andrew’s—thinking some of you might be curious about what we’re up to and what the 50+ Club is all about.